Postgraduate Research Options

 CREATE staff are at the forefront of creativity research in the UK, and are founder members of the UK Creativity Researchers group, which meets annually; we also collaborate with a number of external contacts in the performance fields (such as music conservatoires), as well as internal colleagues in Applied Computing and the University of Buckingham Medical School.
 More information here.

-This research hub, focusing on Health, Relationships and Wellbeing, is headed up by Dr Katherine Finlay, together with Dr Emily Mattacola, Dr Rhiannon Edwards, Linda Luckhurst and Margaret Tilley.
+This research hub, focusing on Health, Relationships and Wellbeing, is headed up by Dr Emily Mattacola, together with Dr Faisal Satti and Dr Margaret Tilley.
 The main aim of the hub is to study the impact of the interpersonal world and support structures on health and well-being in clinical and non-clinical settings.
-This overarching focus has led to the study of topic areas such as:

 - Prevalence, impact of and psychosocial challenges facing people following spinal cord injury